jacobtomlinson/website/_posts/2017/2017-03-20-apple-airport-express-repair.md

 ![Imgur](http://i.imgur.com/XuHM7JE.jpg)

-Once I has widened it enough I was able to completely open it out without damaging the connectors.
+When I had widened it enough I was able to completely open it out without damaging the connectors.

 ![Imgur](http://i.imgur.com/A3k1mME.jpg)